TheCatsPajammies/public_projects/README.md

+# public_projects
-# public_projects is a repo for the coding projects I've been working on through JetBrains academy.
+These are the coding projects I've been working on through JetBrains academy.